Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Keep this in mind, because if your petition is subjected to the H-1B cap, you will be restricted to certain dates for filing.
 You will only be able to file during the first week of April and will only be able to obtain your H-1B on October 1st.
 This means that you will need to wait through this six-month period even if you use premium processing to expedite your petition’s processing time.

 An H-1B petitioner, attorney, or representative must complete an I-907, Request for Premium Processing Service.
 This form may be filed concurrently with the I-129 or filed separately.
 A concurrent petition may be filed with the service center stated as the appropriate location on the form instructions.
-However, if you have already filed your I-129 and now wish to request for a premium processing service separately, you will need to file your I-907 with the visa service center where the I-129 is currently pending.
+However, if you have already filed your I-129 and now wish to request premium processing service separately, you will need to file your I-907 with the visa service center where the I-129 is currently pending.

 The request must be submitted with a copy of the I-797, Receipt Notice for the I-129.
-If your petition has been transferred to another service center by the USCIS and you were sent a transfer notice, it is very important to file your I-907 with the service center along with the transfer notice.
+If your petition has been transferred to another service center by USCIS and you were sent a transfer notice, it is very important to file your I-907 with the service center along with the transfer notice.
 The USCIS may reject your premium processing request if you file your I-907 at an office that doesn’t have geographic jurisdiction over the underlying petition.

 The USCIS has a special phone number and email address for each of the service centers, which is always made available to premium processing service users to communicate with the officers in charge.
 Additionally, they will also collect your contact information so that you can be sent an automatic email notification of the receipt and/or approval of your petition.